SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ####### sememes

-A semantic loan is a type of borrowing where the recipium is a sememe.
+»⟮A semantic loan⟯« is a type of ⟮＿borrowing＿⟯ where ⟮＿donum＿ and ＿recipium＿⟯ are ⟮＿sememes＿⟯.
-In a semantic loan, a lexical item exists in two languages, but is lacking a sememe in the recipient language, which are then transferred. realize (make happen, become aware of) / realisieren (make happen) → realize (make happen, become aware of) / realisieren (make happen, become aware of)
+In a »⟮semantic loan⟯«, ⟮＿a lexical item＿⟯ ⟮exists in two languoids⟯, but is ⟮lacking ＿a sememe＿⟯ in ⟮the ＿recipient language＿⟯, which ⟮is then transferred⟯. realize (make happen, become aware of) / realisieren (make happen) → realize (make happen, become aware of) / realisieren (make happen, become aware of)

 ####### lexical units

-Most borrowings are borrowings where the recipium is a lexical unit.
-When a recipium is a lexical unit, the donum may be a lexical unit, the morphological pattern/tree structure, a morpheme, or a sememe.
+When ⟮＿a recipium＿⟯ is ⟮＿a lexical unit＿⟯, ⟮c_-;＿the donum＿⟯ may be a ⟮lexical unit⟯, ⟮a morphological pattern/tree structure⟯, ⟮a morpheme⟯, or ⟮a sememe⟯.
-Foreign words and loanwords are borrowings where the recipium is a lexical unit and the donum is the same lexical unit.
+⟮＿Foreign words＿⟯ and ⟮c_;＿loanwords＿⟯ are ⟮＿borrowings＿⟯ where the ⟮＿recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿the same lexical unit＿⟯.
-The difference between foreign words and loanwords is that foreign words are still recognizably foreign, while loanwords have been completely integrated into the recipient language.
+The difference between them is that »⟮foreign words⟯« ⟮are still recognizably foreign⟯, while »⟮c-;loanwords⟯« ⟮have been completely integrated into the recipient language⟯.
-A loan formation is a borrowing where the recipium is a lexical unit and the donum is a morphological pattern/tree structure of a lexical unit, which is filled with native morphemes.
+»⟮A loan formation⟯« is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮a morphological pattern/tree structure of a lexical unit⟯, which ⟮is filled with native morphemes⟯.
-Loan translations and loan renditions are the two types of loan formations.
+⟮＿Loan translations＿⟯ and ⟮＿loan renditions＿⟯ are the two types of ⟮＿loan formations＿⟯.
-The difference between loan translations and loan renditions is that loan translations translate all segments exactly, while loan renditions only translates the segments roughly.
+The difference between them is that »⟮loan translations⟯« ⟮translate all segments exactly⟯, while »⟮c-;loan renditions⟯« ⟮only translates the segments roughly⟯.
-While weekend → ⟮Wochenende⟯ is a ⟮loan translation⟯, skyscraper → ⟮Wolkenkratzer⟯ is a ⟮loan rendition/rendering⟯ Calque is a synonym for loan translation.
+While weekend → Wochenende is a ⟮＿loan translation＿⟯, skyscraper → Wolkenkratzer is a ⟮c_;＿loan rendition/rendering＿⟯ ⟮Calque⟯ is a synonym for ⟮loan translation⟯.
-A loanblend is a borrowing where the recipium is a lexical unit and the donum is a morpheme, which is combined with (a) native morpheme(s)
+»⟮A loanblen⟯«d is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿a morpheme＿⟯, which is ⟮combined with (a) native morpheme(s)⟯
-A loan creation is a borrowing where the recipium is a lexical unit and the donum is a sememe.
+»⟮A loan creation⟯« is ⟮＿a borrowing＿⟯ where ⟮＿the recipium＿⟯ is ⟮＿a lexical unit＿⟯ and ⟮c-;＿the donum＿⟯ is ⟮＿a sememe＿⟯.

 ###### properties

 ####### learned

-A learned borrowing is a planned, purposeful borrowing.
+»⟮A learned borrowing⟯« is a ⟮planned, purposeful⟯ ⟮＿borrowing＿⟯.
-Learned borrowing refers especially to borrowings from a classical language.
+⟮＿Learned borrowing＿⟯ refers ⟮especially⟯ to ⟮＿borrowings＿ from a classical language⟯.

 ####### pseudo

-pseudo-borrowing = false borrowing
+⟮pseudo-borrowing⟯ = ⟮false borrowing⟯
-A pseudo-borrowing is a lingueme which seems to be a borrowing, but isn't.
+»⟮A pseudo-borrowing⟯« is ⟮＿a lingueme＿⟯ which ⟮seems to be a ＿borrowing＿, but isn't.⟯

 ### more complex phenomena

 #### dialect levelling

-Dialect levelling is the reduction of the distinctive linguistic items of a non-standard variety towards more similarity with the standard variety.
+»⟮Dialect levelling⟯« is ⟮the reduction of the distinctive linguistic items⟯ of ⟮a non-standard variety⟯ towards ⟮c-;more similarity with⟯ ⟮the standard variety⟯.
-Since the industrial revolution, dialect levelling has been ocurring to most languages.
+Since the industrial revolution, ⟮＿dialect levelling＿⟯ has been ocurring to ⟮most languages⟯.

 ## changes in the relationship speech community ↔ languoids

 ### language shift

-In a language shift, a speech community switches to a different language.
+»⟮A language shift⟯« is when ⟮＿a speech community＿⟯ ⟮switches to a different languoid⟯.

 ### statuses of languages

-A living language is a languoid with at least one native speaker.
+»⟮A living languag⟯«e is a languoid ⟮with at least one native speaker⟯.
-A dead language is a languoid without any native speakers.
+»⟮A dead language⟯« is a languoid ⟮without any native speakers⟯.
-A extinct language is a languoid without any speakers at all.
+»⟮A extinct language⟯« is a languoid ⟮without any speakers at all⟯.

-language/linguisitic suicide is speakers choosing to abandon a language and it thus dying linguicide is causing languages to die out
+»⟮language/linguisitic suicide⟯« is ⟮speakers choosing to abandon a languoid⟯ and ⟮it thus dying⟯ »⟮linguicide⟯« is ⟮causing languages to die out⟯

 # multilingualism